Its alloys are lighter but as strong as steel. Hence, titanium makes a variety of items, from medical equipment to knives and bike frames.

 Titanium has the strength and durability needed in the manufacture of many types of equipment.
 At the same time, titanium forms a natural oxide layer.
 The process of anodizing creates this layer faster and thicker to improve titanium’s lubricity, durability, and aesthetic properties.

 The titanium anodizing process above will undoubtedly make your knife look great.
-To vary the patterns, using some masking using tape or vinyl.
+To vary the patterns, use some masking using tape or vinyl.
 Happy anodizing.